How to be a better listener

 Active listening is about “listening for meaning”.
 As a trainee therapist the first skill you must master is active listening.
-From my experience it is all about shutting out everything that is going on in my head and just concentrating on what my patient is telling me, it is about being in the “here and now”.
+In my experience, it is all about shutting out everything that is going on in my head and just concentrating on what my patient is telling me, it is about being in the “here and now”.
 Active listening can be very therapeutic because it gives the person who is being listened to the opportunity to be really heard.
-This happens rarely in our busy day to day life.
-How many times do we act like we are listening, but in fact we are thinking about something else completely?
+This happens rarely in our busy day-to-day life.
+How often do we act like we are listening, but we are thinking about something else completely?

 Here are a few tips on how to actively listen:

 - Get rid of distractions – the radio, your phone, the TV or a laptop are all hugely distracting.
 The person you are listening to will be unlikely to open up if they think you are more interested in what is happening around you.

 - Eye contact is primordial, it is important to look at the person but not stare, learning all you can from their body language.